 Bearings and seals get replaced to restore your motor’s integrity, and we swap brake assemblies with new or refurbished units – many times hitting above OEM specs.

 As a bonus, much of what other repair and service centers outsource, we’re able to keep under the care and watchful eye of our techs.
 This reduces repair time and maintains a consistent repair process.
 Things like shaft runout, bearing journals, and bearing bores can all be corrected in-house – to name just a few.
 Thanks to our machinists, of course.

 For the final test, servo motors undergo a fully closed-loop system test with the appropriate servo drive to test the motor’s speed (rpm) and amperage.
 Additional time is given to test for any thermal failures.

 The Smallest of Details Still Matter

-It’s amazing what a fresh coat of paint can do, and a motor that is good on the inside deserves to look good on the outside.
+It’s amazing what a fresh coat of paint can do.
+A servo motor that is good on the inside deserves to look good on the outside.

 At last, the ICR Serviced by Label.
 It’s kind of like the FDA approval on a new remedy.
 This label with received and installed dates for improved warranty tracking is only applied when the repaired servo motor has undergone every step of our detailed repair process.